MoonlightCapital/MoonlightBot-docs/moderation-commands/unban.md

 # unban

-The `unban` command unbans a user from the current server.
+This command unbans a user from the current server.

 ## Required permissions